farcasterxyz/protocol/docs/SPECIFICATION.md

 }
 ```

 An [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature is requested from the Ethereum address using the Farcaster domain separator.
-A Verification is then added by constructing a `VerificationAdd` message which includes the signature, and can be removed with a `VerificationRemove` message.
+A Verification is then added by constructing a `VerificationAdd` message which includes the signature and can be removed with a `VerificationRemove` message.

 ```protobuf
 message VerificationAddEthAddressBody {